dbrennand/home-ops/ansible/README.md

 # Ansible

-The Ansible playbooks in this repository are used to configure my homelab servers and deploy applications.
+The Ansible playbooks in this repository are used to configure my Homelab servers and deploy applications.

 ## Playbooks